streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 - Tuesday through Friday: All apps without traffic for 24 hours (one day) will go to sleep.
 - Saturday through Monday: All apps without traffic for 72 hours (three days) will go to sleep.

-This is done to alleviate resources and allow the best communal use of the platform!
-If you would like to keep your app awake, simply visit the app or commit to your app's repository, even if it's an empty commit!
+Community Cloud hibernates apps to conserve resources and allow the best communal use of the platform.
+To keep your app awake, simply visit the app or commit to your app's repository, even if it's an empty commit!

 When someone visits a sleeping app, they will see the sleeping page: